Floydlang/floyd/docs/floyd_speak.md

 ##### JSON LITERALS

-You can directly embed JSON inside source code file.
-Simple / no escaping needed.
-Just paste a snippet into the Floyd source code.
+You can directly embed JSON inside Floyd source code file.
+This is extremely simple - no escaping needed - just paste a snippet into the Floyd source code.
 Use this for test values.
 Round trip.
 Since the JSON code is not a string literal but actual Floyd syntax, there are not problems with escaping strings.
 The Floyd parser will create floyd strings, dictionaries and so on for the JSON data.
 Then it will create a json\_value from that data.
 This will validate that this indeed is correct JSON data or an exception is thrown.

 This all means you can write Floyd code that at runtime creates all or parts of a composite JSON value.
 Also: you can nest JSONs in each other.